vuongducphuong/documentation/content/applications/finance/accounting.rst

 International standards
 =======================

-Odoo Accounting supports more than 70 countries.
+Leansoft Accounting supports more than 70 countries.
 It provides the central standards and mechanisms common to all nations, and thanks to country-specific modules, local requirements are fulfilled.
 Fiscal positions exist to address regional specificities like the chart of accounts, taxes, or any other requirements.